 I love you.
 Je t’aime.
 Ahabak.
 Te amo.
 Main tumse pyar karta hoon.
 Wo ai ni.
 Kocham Cię.
 You can say this simple phrase in many languages and there are just as many ways to show it.
-Let’s celebrate Valentine’s Day and love this Sunday 14 February with friends, your spouse or partner, children or grandchildren.
+Let’s celebrate Valentine’s Day and love on 14 February with friends, your spouse or partner, children or grandchildren.

 Going back a few decades to my own childhood, my parents had a few different ways to show us their love.
 They would make a special breakfast for example and bring it to us while we girls were still in bed.
 We loved the heart shaped pink coloured pancakes with strawberries and whip cream.
 It was common in those days for children to buy your favourite cartoon or Disney character designed box of cards and address each card individually to all of your classmates.